Globular cluster distributions as a dynamical probe of dark matter: Results: NGC5846-UDG1

 Fig.~\ref{fig:Burk_LCDFs} collects results for different values of the DM halo mass in the Burkert core model.
 We also explore different values of $M_{\rm max}$.
 The observable we use is the GC cumulative luminosity distribution (CDF) as a function of $r_\perp$, normalized to its value at $r_\perp=2R_{\rm e}$.
 Green lines are simulation runs, and thick black line is data.
 The same GC luminosity cut is applied to observed and simulated GC samples.
 We consider the normalized curve because, as explained earlier, the normalization of the GCIMF in our models is a free parameter, adjusted to reproduce the total GC luminosity.
 Using fractional luminosity may also ameliorate mass to light ratio uncertainties.

-Across the different panels of Fig.~\ref{fig:Burk_LCDFs}, the DM halo density increases going from left to right, and $M_{\rm max}$ increases going from the top down, according to the name convention in the title of each panel: \begin{itemize} \item ``fDM0,1,2,...": the DM mass enclosed in $r<2R_{\rm e}$ is equal to (0,1,2,...) times the total stellar mass. \item ``fMmx1,2,3": the parameter $M_{\rm max}=(\frac{1}{1.5},1,1.5)$ times the mass of the most massive GC in the sample (for UDG1 with $(M/L_V)_{\rm GC}=2$, this is ${\rm max}\,M_{\rm GC}^{\rm obs}=18.7\times10^5~M_\odot$). \end{itemize} We chose the points $r_\perp=0.5R_{\rm e}$ and $r_\perp=R_{\rm e}$ to define approximate consistency (or inconsistency) of the models with observational data.
+Across the different panels of Fig.~\ref{fig:Burk_LCDFs}, the DM halo density increases going from left to right, and $M_{\rm max}$ increases going from the top down, according to the name convention in the title of each panel: \begin{itemize} \item ``fDM0,1,2,...": the DM mass enclosed in $r<2R_{\rm e}$ is equal to (0,1,2,...) times the total stellar mass. \item ``fMmx1,2,3": the parameter $M_{\rm max}=(\frac{1}{1.5},1,1.5)$ times the mass of the most massive GC in the sample (for UDG1 with $(M/L_V)_{\rm GC}=2$, this is ${\rm max}\,M_{\rm GC}^{\rm obs}=18.7\times10^5~M_\odot$). \end{itemize}

+We chose the points $r_\perp=0.5R_{\rm e}$ and $r_\perp=R_{\rm e}$ to define approximate consistency (or inconsistency) of the models with observational data.
 Models for which at least 9 out of 10 simulation runs have luminosity CDF either persistently above, or persistently below the observed value at $r_\perp=0.5R_e$ and $r_\perp=R_e$, are marked with red ${\bf X}$.
 Otherwise, the model is marked with blue ${\bf \surd}$.

 GC luminosity inside $r_\perp\ll R_e$ can also be informative, because that is where NSCs reside.
 However, the analysis in this case requires careful study of the uncertainty in locating the galaxy's center of light.
-In addition, in the inner halo GC masses are not negligible w.r.t. the enclosed halo mass, so semianalytic simulations may not capture the dynamics correctly; see Sec.~\ref{ss:calibudg}, as well as additional discussion pertaining to Fig.~\ref{fig:GONBYtest} below.
+In addition, in the inner halo GC masses are not negligible w.r.t. the enclosed halo mass, so semianalytic simulations may not capture the dynamics correctly; see Sec.~\ref{ss:calibudg}.
 For these reasons we mostly restrict our attention to luminosity CDF at $r_\perp\geq0.5R_{\rm e}$.

+The ``${\bf\surd}$/${\bfX}$" LCDF consistency criterion is, of course, a crude measure of the consistency of the models.
+This is appropriate because the systematic uncertainties associated with GC mass loss, mergers, beyond-Chandrasekhar DF, etc. are non-negligible.
+For completeness, in addition to the ${\bf\surd}$/${\bfX}$ indicators we also report the p-value computed using the Anderson-Darling tail-weighted Cramér–von Mises test~\citep{AndersonDarling1952,AndersonDarling1954}, shown in the lower-right corner of each figure panel.
+(The formal resolution on $p$ is $\Delta p=1/(K+1)$ when the test is computed using a sample of $K$ CDFs drawn from the null model; in Fig.~\ref{fig:Burk_LCDFs}, for example, this varies between panels, in the range $\Delta p\approx0.03-0.05$.)

 Our main result is that the GC luminosity CDF is only consistent with data for halo models that contain substantial DM mass.
 Models with too little DM (left panels in Fig.~\ref{fig:Burk_LCDFs}) predict strong DF-induced mass segregation that exceeds the gentle trend observed in the data.
 Models with too much DM have diminished DF and a mass segregation that is too weak to reproduce the data.
 Varying $M_{\rm max}$ does not change this conclusion.